leskovde/AutoPIE/notes/notes_clang.md

   - libraries with plugins must be loaded with the -load command when running clang
   - all arguments given to the plugin are specified in the command that calls the compiler as well, they are prefixed with -Xclang
   - another option is to use -fplugin=`plugin`, in which case the plugin runs automatically (-load is set to `plugin`)
-  - plugins can generally use the same AST functionality as LibClang with some exceptions - internal stuff is hidden (e.g. TreeTransform)
+  - plugins can generally use the same AST functionality as LibTooling with some exceptions - internal stuff is hidden (e.g. TreeTransform)
   - plugins are not stand-alone tools
 - Source-to-source